 Leigh is a Partner at Hoola Hoop, a full-service executive coaching firm serving CEOs, CTOs, boards, and investors at growth-stage companies.
 He focuses on 1:1 CTO coaching and, through Hoola Hoop's team of coaches, can support broader leadership development across your entire engineering organization.

-Leigh is also an Adjunct Professor at NYU, teaching advanced audio and web engineering in the Master's degree program — reflecting his cross-disciplinary technical background.
+Leigh is also an Adjunct Professor at New York University, teaching advanced audio and web engineering in the Master's degree program, reflecting his cross-disciplinary technical background.

-Boards have moved from "what's your AI strategy?" to "what did it cost, what did it return, and how do you know?"
-A guide for CTOs navigating the AI ROI conversation in 2026 — and how to build the case credibly.
+Read on Hoola Hoop →Boards have moved from "what's your AI strategy?" to "what did it cost, what did it return, and how do you know?"
+A guide for CTOs navigating the AI ROI conversation in 2026, and how to build the case credibly.

 Read on Hoola Hoop →Managing up is the skill most technical leaders are never taught.
 Learn what CEOs actually need from CTOs and CPOs to build trust, alignment, and stronger executive partnership.